Overflow Action Days

 Reduce your shower time: A ten minute shower can use as much as 40 gallons per minute.
 Depending on your showerhead, reducing your shower by three minutes can save between eight and 22 gallons of water.

-Turn off the faucet: You can conserve water and reduce the amount you are putting back into the system by turning off the faucet when you do not need water, such as while brushing you teeth, doing dishes, washing your face or cleaning.
+Turn off the faucet: Turn off the faucet while brushing your teeth, doing dishes, washing your face or cleaning.
 Don't let the faucet run while cleaning vegetables.
-Fill a jug with water and put it in your refrigerator rather than letting the water run from the faucet to get a cold drink.
+Put a jug of water in your refrigerator rather than letting the water run to get a cold drink.

 Fix your faucet: A faucet that leaks 60 drops per minute will waste 192 gallons per month or 2,304 gallons per year.